Packaging ESP-IDF Components

 Create idf_component.yml

-, is required to let the ESP Component Registry recognize your ESP-IDF component.
+manifest file is required for the ESP Component Registry to recognize your component.

 version: "0.0.1"